DeployGate/gradle-deploygate-plugin/README.md

 #### uploadDeployGate\<capitalized VariantName\>

-This task will do:
+These task will do:

-- Assemble your app
+- Assemble your app / Bundle your app
 - Start set-up your DeployGate credentials if no credential is found
-- Upload your app to DeployGate
+- Upload a built artifact to DeployGate

 You can continue to deploy updates by running the same task once credential prepared.

-**uploadDeployGate**
+**uploadDeployGate and/or uploadDeployGateAab**

 If you define deployment names in `deployments` section, there will also be `uploadDeployGate` task which can upload all the associated deployments at once.
-For example, `uploadDeployGate` will run `uploadDeployGateFoo` and `uploadDeployGateBar` based on a configuration below.
+For example, `uploadDeployGate` will run `uploadDeployGateFoo` and `uploadDeployGateBar`, and `uploadDeployGateAab` will run `uploadDeployGateAabFoo` and `uploadDeployGateAabBar` based on a configuration below.

 ```
 deploygate {